Helperbird/website/src/pages/features/summarizing-tool.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: Quickly and Accurately Summarize Pages and Articles in a Click
+title: Accurately Summarize Pages and Articles in a Click
 description: Use Helperbird's browser extension to quickly and accurately summarize web pages and articles into bullet points.
 Simplify your research, personal use, or business tasks with Helperbird's efficient summarization tool.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic